kohkimakimoto/essh/README.md

   --filter <TAG>          (Using with --hosts option) Show only the hosts configured with a tag.
   --verbose               (Using with --hosts option) List hosts with description.
   --tags                  List tags.
-  --shell <PATH>          Executed shell script of the path on the remote host.
   --zsh-completion        Output zsh completion code.
   --debug                 Output debug log

+zssh options for convenient functionalities:
+  --shell <PATH> <HOSTNAME>              Execute a shell script of the path on the remote host.
+  --rsync <rsync options and args...>    Execute rsync using zssh config.
 ```

 ## Author